Knee pain: how it happens and what you can do about it

 Movement and strengthening exercises for knee pain

-Whereas in the past it was said that a painful knee should rather be immobilized, today doctors often recommend special exercises to help against knee pain, for example in cases of osteoarthritis.
-In particular, these exercises involve strengthening the muscles in the thigh and hip, because strong muscles are also able to protect the knee.
-Normally, the joints are built in such a way that the hip joint, the knee joint and the ankle joint are in line with each other and are thus optimally loaded.
-If the musculature is too weak, the pelvis can quickly tilt and this line can shift.
-This then results in a corresponding overload of the knee joint.
-In the following, we recommend three exercises that - if performed regularly - can help stabilize the muscles.
+While it used to be said that a painful knee should be immobilized, doctors now often recommend, for example, for osteoarthritis special exercises to help with knee pain. pain.
+These exercises focus in particular on strengthening the muscles in the thigh and hip, as strong muscles are also able to protect the knee.
+Normally, the joints are structured in such a way that the hip joint, knee joint and ankle joint are in line with each other and are therefore optimally loaded.
+If the muscles are too weak, the pelvis can quickly tilt and this line shifts.
+This results in corresponding overloading of the knee joint.
+Below we recommend three exercises which, when performed regularly, can help to stabilize the muscles.

-• Knee stretches while sitting: For this exercise, sit on a chair or stool.
+For this exercise, sit on a chair or stool.
 The seat should be high enough so that your legs form a right angle when seated.
 Now slowly raise one leg until it is fully extended and then slowly lower it again.
-After 10 to 20 repetitions, switch knees and perform the exercise with the other leg.
+After 10 to 20 repetitions, change your knee and perform the exercise with the other leg.

-• Wall sit to strengthen knees and thighs: This is another exercise you can easily incorporate into your daily routine.
-While standing, lean your back flat against a wall with your feet firmly planted on the floor about 60 cm away and your arms interlocked.
+You can also easily integrate this exercise into your daily routine.
+To do this, lean your back flat against a wall while standing with your feet firmly on the floor about 60 cm away and your arms crossed.
 Now slowly lower your upper body until your knees form a 90° angle.
-Try to hold this position for about 20 to 30 seconds and repeat the exercise three times.
+Try to hold this position for around 20 to 30 seconds and repeat the exercise three times.

-• Squats: A simple and effective way to strengthen the muscles around the knee is to squat.
-Stand up straight and place your legs shoulder-width apart.
-The feet are pointed slightly outward.
-From a standing position, slowly squat down and then straighten up.
-Push the hips as far back as possible, as if you were sitting on a chair.
+Squats are a simple and effective way to strengthen the muscles around the knee.
+To do this, stand up straight and place your legs shoulder-width apart.
+Your feet are pointed slightly outwards.
+From a standing position, slowly squat down and then straighten up again.
+Push your hips as far back as possible as if you were sitting on a chair.
 Your knees should not extend beyond the tips of your toes.
-Try to repeat the exercise as many times as possible.
+Try to repeat the exercise as often as possible.

 Acupressure for knee pain: pain treatment can be this effective

-Many people have heard of "acupressure", but few can say exactly what is meant by it.
-Behind this form of pain treatment is the pressing or massage of certain acupuncture points on the body, which have been defined by Chinese healing medicine.
+Many people have heard of "acupressure", but few can say exactly what it actually means.
+This form of pain treatment involves pressing or massaging certain acupuncture points on the body, which have been defined by Chinese medicine.
 However, acupuncture and acupressure are not the same thing.
-While in acupuncture the points are stimulated with acupuncture needles, in acupressure the stimulation is done with the hands.
-An area around the particular point is massaged to relieve pain or tension.
+While acupuncture involves stimulating the points with acupuncture needles, acupressure involves stimulation with the hands.
+An area around the respective point is massaged to relieve the pain or tension.

 How can acupressure help with knee pain?

-The basic idea behind an acupressure mat is the following: There are numerous meridians and energy pathways running through your body.
-Once these are blocked, pain can occur and diseases can also be promoted by these blockages.
-With acupressure, blockages can be prevented or solved and an acupressure mat is a practical tool for this.
-This knowledge goes way back in history - even the first yogis laid on these mats to release blockages in their bodies.
-The tips on an acupressure mat can help with various problems - such as back pain or muscle tension.
+The basic idea behind an acupressure mat is as follows: Numerous meridians and energy pathways run through your body.
+As soon as these are blocked, pain can occur and illnesses can also be promoted by these blockages.
+Acupressure can prevent or release blockages and an acupressure mat is a practical tool for this.
+This knowledge goes way back in history - even the first yogis lay on these mats to release blockages in their bodies.
+The points on an acupressure mat can help with various problems, such as back pain or muscle tension.

 Acupressure can provide relief, especially in the case of osteoarthritis or strain pain.
 By regularly stimulating the acupressure points, a noticeable reduction in the symptoms can occur.
 Those affected can often help themselves with the help of acupressure and do something about their knee pain in the long term.
 An American study has even scientifically proven this.
 The test subjects had to stimulate a total of nine defined acupressure points for two months.
 As a result, the pain was reduced by around a quarter in comparison.